Moving to Australia from New Zealand?

 The Economy

-Census data shows Darwin fastest growing capital city in Australia.
-The territory is losing record amounts of people interstate but more people are moving in from overseas.
-Especially families.
-The unemployment rate in Darwin is very low – 3.24% compared to the Australian average of around 6%.
+Census data shows Darwin is the fastest-growing capital city in Australia.
+The territory is losing record numbers of people interstate, but more people are moving in from overseas, especially families.
+The unemployment rate in Darwin is very low—3.24%, compared to the Australian average of around 6%.

 Darwin is a hub for industries such as oil, gas and defence.
-Key industries are retail/wholesale, manufacturing, government, defence, agriculture, transport and construction.
+Retail/wholesale, manufacturing, government, defence, agriculture, transport and construction are key industries.
 With a lot of trade, mining and military jobs.

 The Northern Territory Government has a Skilled Occupation Priority List with more than 200 professions that have a shortage of workers and is actively seeking skilled migrants to relocate to this prosperous region.